YassineSIDKI/flask-sklearn/README.md

 Some improvment ideas:

+- Add terrafom file to create needed resources in case we want to use specific resource group for example
-- Add creation of necessary resources with terraform : resource group and webapp service -
+- Add different environments : dev, qa and prod
+-

 ## Demo